Patch page

 The function Fractalize of the Wave page gives you an idea of what happens.
 Load a simple waveform (such as a sine) into the Wave page.
 Check under the Wave view: so far nothing has happened.
 Choose the entry Fractalize from the Transform menu.
 Set Iterations to 2 and Displacement to 9.
 Slowly increase the Displacement value up to 25.
 You see how the waveform distends.
 Change the Iterations value: The higher the value, the more dislocated the waveform becomes.

-In the Fractalize Oscillator the Uni panel is slightly different than in other Oscillators: It has no Voices parameter.
-Instead, the number of voices is set by the Iterations parameter of the Mod panel.
+In the Fractalize Oscillator the Uni panel lacks a Voices parameter.
+Instead, the number of voices is set by the Iterations parameter on the Mod panel.

 Tip